-Nine Non-Boring Self-Care Ideas to Make Lockdown More Bearable
+Nine Non-Boring Self-Care Ideas to Make Isolation More Bearable

-While you're limited to a five-kilometre radius, there are plenty of things you can do at home to care for your physical, mental and emotional health.
-Whether you're jumping on a meditation app, or getting some locally-made bath products and books delivered to your door, these self-care ideas will hopefully get you feeling somewhere well north of 'fine'.
+Whether you're jumping on a meditation app or getting some locally-made bath products delivered to your door, these self-care ideas will hopefully get you feeling somewhere north of 'fine'.

-Want to transform your pad into a soothing sanctuary and aromatherapy haven?
+Want to transform your pad into an aromatherapy haven?
 If that candle collection is in need of some fresh talent, you'll find some absolute gems being created by Melbourne fragrance house SOH.
-These bespoke candles feature dreamy scents like the fig-heavy Green House and the Mediterranean-inspired Libertine.
+These bespoke candles feature scents like the fig-heavy Green House and the Mediterranean-inspired Libertine.
 Meanwhile, Gather & Harvest's natural soy wax candles are housed in glass that's hand-cut from recycled bottles in Bali.
-Jump online to order scents like grapefruit and lime, rose geranium and Persian spice, shipped to your door — for free, if you spend over $100.
+Jump online to order scents like basil and cucumber, rose geranium and cafe mocha, shipped to your door.
 The candle jars are reusable and refillable, too.

 LUXE BATH ADDITIONS

-You might not be able to visit a day spa right now, but if you've got a bathtub, you can recreate at least a little of the magic at home.
-Light a few candles, throw on some of your favourite tunes and make that next bath a proper event.
-Local skincare label Dindi Naturals can help level-up bathtime with products like a relaxing plant-based bubble bath blend, and soothing salts infused with native lemon myrtle and kunzea.
-Geelong's Planet Fizz sells an array of fun bath salts, soaks and bubble bath blends online; including the vibrant, lolly-inspired Fizzy Bath Crumble, which you scatter into your bath water.
-Or, get a taste of the Peninsula Hot Springs at home, with its signature products available to buy via the online store — from mineral magnesium bath salts to a range of rejuvenating natural clay blends.
+If you've got a bathtub, you've got a luxurious makeshift spa treatment right there in the bathroom.
+Light a few candles, throw on your favourite tunes and make that next bath a proper event.
+Local skincare label Dindi Naturals will level-up bath time with products like a relaxing plant-based bubble bath blend, and bath salts infused with native lemon myrtle and kunzea.
+Geelong's Planet Fizz sells a mix of fun bath salts, soaks and bubble bath blends online including the lolly-inspired Fizzy Bath Crumble, which you scatter into your bath water.
+Or get a taste of the Peninsula Hot Springs at home with its signature products available to buy via the online store — from mineral magnesium bath salts to a range of rejuvenating natural clay blends.

 DECADENT BODY SCRUBS